Martchus/tageditor/README.md

       writable location (e.g. `make DESTDIR="temporary/install/dir" install …`) and move the files from there to the desired location afterwards.

-## TODOs
+## TODOs and known problems
 * Support more formats (JPEG/EXIF, PDF metadata, Theora in Ogg, ...)
 * Allow adding tags to specific streams when dealing with Ogg
 * Set tag information concurrently if multiple files have been specified (CLI)
 * Support adding cue-sheet to FLAC files

-### Bugs
+* Generally improve the CLI to make its use more convenient and cover more use-cases

+### Known problems and caveats
-* Large file information is not shown when using Qt WebEngine
+* Large file information is not shown when using Qt WebEngine or the GUI becomes unresponsive.
+Use the feature to parse the full file structure in combination with the Qt WebEngine-based view with caution.
 * It is recommend to create backups before editing because I can not test whether the underlying library works with all kinds of files (when forcing rewrite a backup is always created).
-* Also note the issue tracker on GitHub

-More TODOs and bugs are tracked in the [issue section at GitHub](https://github.com/Martchus/tageditor/issues).
+* More TODOs and bugs are tracked in the [issue section at GitHub](https://github.com/Martchus/tageditor/issues).

+### Windows-specific issues
+The following caveats apply to Windows' default terminal emulator `cmd.exe`.
+I recommend to use Mintty (e.g. via MSYS2) instead.

+* The console's codepage is set to UTF-8 to ensure point *3.* of the "Text encoding" section is handled correctly.
+Use `set ENABLE_CP_UTF8=0` if this is not wanted.
+* To enable console output for Tag Editor which is built as a GUI application it is attaching to the parent processes' console.
+However, this prevents redirections to work.
+In this case redirections are needed, use `set ENABLE_CONSOLE=0` to disable that behavior.